odiseoteam/SyliusReportPlugin/README.md

 ## Description

-This plugin add a report interface to the Sylius administration.
+This plugin add a reports interface to the Sylius administration.
 Some reports comes with this bundle but you can create your custom reports.

 <img src="https://github.com/odiseoteam/SyliusReportPlugin/blob/master/screenshot_1.png" alt="Reports admin">